How It Works: Snow Day Predictions

 Timing of the Snowfall

-Road and Transportation Conditions
+Road & Transportation

 Icy roads significantly increase closure chances even when snowfall amounts seem manageable.
-Black ice formation, freezing rain, and wind-blown snow create hazardous driving conditions that often trigger precautionary closures regardless of accumulation totals.

 Historical Snow Day Data